What is a Sak Yant Tattoo?

 For detailed information you can read History of Sak Yant Tattoos

-Cultural Significance of Sak Yant Tattoos
+Cultural and Spiritual Significance of Sak Yant Thai Tattoos

-The Traditional Thai Tattoo (or Sak Yant Tattoo) hold a deep cultural significance in Thailand, and are believed to possess magical powers that can bring good luck, health, and prosperity to the wearer.
+Sak Yant Tattoos can bring good luck, health, and prosperity to the wearer.
 The designs are often accompanied by special prayers and blessings, which are said to imbue the tattoo with spiritual energy.
 With the increased popularity of Sak Yant’s many tattoo parlors and artists offer fake replicas of the designs.

 This is not only considered highly disrespectful to the culture and traditions of Thailand.
 The placing of fake Sak Yants obtained from tattoo shops could result in a Real Sak Yant Master refusing to give an authentic Sak Yant due to the lack of respect for the spiritual aspects of the Sak Yant history and traditions.